Sign In / Sign Out

 A thesis, ENG/LIN 599 (a minimum of six hours), is required, culminating in an oral examination on the completed work.
 Students prepare the master's thesis under the supervision of the chair of the Master of Arts (M.A.) thesis committee.

 In order to enroll for thesis hours, students must complete and submit the independent study form, and obtain the signature of the thesis committee chair.
 The student will then be cleared to register.
-No student will be allowed to register for thesis hours who does not have an approved plan of study (iPOS).
-See the graduate coordinator for details and a line number.
+No student will be allowed to register for thesis hours who does not have an approved Plan of Study (iPOS).
+Email the Graduate Academic Success Specialist for details and a line number.

 The M.A. thesis examines a well-focused question or problem through an informed context that is critical, theoretical and/or historical.
 In choosing a thesis topic, defining its scope, and determining its method, students should be guided by the expectation of the English department that the length of the thesis will be between 35 and 60 pages, exclusive of endnotes and bibliography.
 The committee will judge the thesis by the standards appropriate to a fully finished piece of critical or scholarly work in English.